PaulEndri/eternal-return-project/README.md

 ## Introduction
 This project is my attempt at working with monorepo principles to create a usable UI, SDK, backend APi (Eventually) and any needed utilities.
 Each project has it's own directory and any dependencies are treated as local NPM Dependencies

+## Master Json File
+I'm going to be maintaining a JSON file that's going to act as my master for all static data, it's at the root and will be kept up to date as I can.

 ## Packages
 ### Wikidata